FuzzyMistborn/infra/roles/install_syncthing/README.md

 An ansible role to install and configure [syncthing](https://www.syncthing.net).

-Credit for some of the config regex goes to https://github.com/escaped/ansible-syncthing/
+Credit for the config template to https://gitlab.com/veenj/ansible-syncthing/

 ## Features

 - Installation of `syncthing` GO binary.
 - Updating if there is an update and version is not pinned.
-- Configure basic config settings.
+- Copy configuration template based on variables

 ## Configuration